Zircon Myths and Legends

 By the 1800s, zircon quietly returned to European jewellery.
 With diamond alternatives becoming popular for symbolic reasons, Victorians adored colourless zircon for its sparkle and clarity.

 It also had a secret life in occult circles, where it was used in love spells or fidelity charms.
-The gem’s clear, sharp brilliance was thought to cut through emotional confusion and reveal true intentions—perfect for a society that loved hidden messages and secret meanings.
+The gem’s clear, sharp brilliance was thought to cut through emotional confusion and reveal true intentions.
+The perfect gem for a society that loved hidden messages and secret meanings.

 Modern Confusion: Mistaken Identity and Hidden Power